Required New Substitute Training

 The District 300 Central Office: 2550 Harnish Drive, Algonquin, IL 60102

-Click here to email Charlotte Ferris to reserve a spot.
+Click here to reserve a spot.
 No walk-ins accepted.

 Substitute Guidelines and Procedures

-Requirements to be a Substitute Teacher: New Sub Checklist
+Requirements to be a Substitute Teacher: Please click here to access the New Substitute Teacher Checklist.

 - Complete an online application.